germal/OpenCVB/README.md

 Python scripts show up in the list of algorithms in the OpenCVB user interface and each Python script will be run when performing the regression tests.
-To change which version of Python is used, open the “Options” dialog and in the “Python” section, there is a browse button to select any Python.exe available on the system.
+To change which version of Python is used, open the “Options” dialog.
+In the “Python” section, there is a browse button to select any Python.exe available on the system.